 - Are supplies and their quality validated consistently?

-By asking these questions, you will build inventory visibility using tracking software and technology.
+By asking these questions, you will build inventory visibility.
+For this purpose, companies use software services and IT in supply chain management strategy.

 Next, the product development phase begins.
 Companies carry out rigorous R&D of product development mechanisms.
 They will look into optimizing waste production while ensuring the developed product meets the highest quality standards.